 The Elbphilharmonie became the new Hamburg landmark.
 Nowadays, a trip to the port city always includes a concert at the Elphi.

 This time the Orchestre des Champs-Élysées conducted by Philippe Herreweghe will play Beethoven's Missa solemnis in D major op.123.
-Obligatory also is an excursion round-trip by boat through the extended harbor.
-Not least, the group will be treated with kale, made according to the recipe only known in the north of Germany.
+An obligatory excursion is also a round-trip by boat through the extended harbor.
+Not least, the group will be treated with kale, made according to a recipe known only in the north of Germany.
 Down here in Baden, you don't find any decent kale.

 I am looking forward.
 So expect a few blogs.